scathatheworm/ansible-security-settings/README.md

 This role configures several security settings across login, password management, ssh, pam, selinux configuration and other.
 It is designed for enterprise compliance definitions.

+This is NOT ready for implementation yet, don't use in any prod environment, lot of testing still needed.

 Configures:

 * pam tally and faillock modules for automated account lockout on failures